 News from Round One

 The Morse Cup team competition takes place concurrently during the first two days of the 72-hole Pacific Coast Amateur.
 There are 15 member Pacific Rim golf associations that comprise the Pacific Coast Golf Association, and each golf association selects three players to represent them in this team competition.
-Two of the top three scores from each team in Rounds one and two count for the Morse Cup portion of the event.
+Two of the top three scores from each team in rounds one and two will count for the Morse Cup portion of the event.

 - Sam Bennett of Madisonville, Tex., the highest ranked player in the field (WAGR No. 6), opened with a 3-under par 68 and sits T5.

 - Three players on the reigning national champion Pepperdine Men’s Golf Team sit within six of the lead; Joe Highsmith of Lakewood, Wash., Dylan Menante of La Costa, Calif., and Joey Vrzich of La Jolla, Calif.

 - 28 players sit at even-par or better after round one.

 - The 501-yard par-4 first hole played as the toughest hole in round one, the hole saw just four birdies and had a scoring average of 4.63.

 - Three players from Washington finished under-par in round one; Joe Highsmith of Lakewood, Ian Siebers of Bellevue and RJ Manke of Lakewood.